ScheduleMe: Multi-Agent Calendar Assistant: Limitations

-While ScheduleMe demonstrates the feasibility of a multi-agent, several limitations remain that inform future research directions.
+While ScheduleMe demonstrates the feasibility of a multi-agent approach, several limitations remain.
 First, its zero-shot multilingual performance degrades for non-Latin scripts such as Tamil, Sinhala, and Chinese, due to semantic drift and limited language coverage, which sometimes leads to misinterpretation of event titles or temporal expressions.
-Second, the system relies heavily on event titles for disambiguation, and the lack of persistent conversational memory increases the risk of errors when multiple events share similar names.
+Second, the system relies heavily on event titles for disambiguation, and the lack of persistent conversational memory increases the risk of errors when multiple events share similar names~\cite{sugathadasa2017synergistic}.
 Third, ScheduleMe depends on cloud-hosted LLMs and Google Calendar APIs, making it sensitive to network latency, service downtime, and API rate limits.
 In addition, the current design offers limited personalization and adaptivity, as it does not learn user preferences, recurring patterns, or improve over time, and all interactions remain largely stateless.
 Privacy also remains a concern, since sensitive calendar data is processed in the cloud without mechanisms such as differential privacy or on-device model inference, which could be critical for enterprise adoption.

+Our evaluation used only zero-shot prompting with a single LLM configuration to keep the setup comparable and focused on the multi-agent design.
+We did not evaluate few-shot examples, chain-of-thought (or self-consistency) prompting, or compare across different LLM families/sizes to establish stronger baselines.
+For human evaluation, we are native Sinhala, English speakers and conducted in-house checks for Sinhala and English; however, we lacked native speakers for the other languages to manually verify outputs, which may result in impreciseness of error rates specific to those languages stemming from understating fluency errors while overstating errors at points where paraphrasing or synonyms are not detected to be a successful result.

+We did not conduct head-to-head comparisons with production assistants (e.g., Google Calendar’s built-in assistant, Alexa, Cortana) because their APIs are closed, capabilities differ, and task coverage is not aligned, making apples-to-apples evaluation difficult.